Digital SAT Test

 How Should I Prep for the SAT?

-The SAT is still a timed pencil and paper test.
-Speed and accuracy count.
+The SAT is a multiple-choice, computer-based test created and administered by the College Board, where speed and accuracy counts.
 Our Research and Development team are SAT experts.
-They have created world class content for our new courses and online resources to help students navigate these changes and be prepared on test day.
+They have created world-class content for our new courses and online resources to help students navigate these changes and be prepared on test day.

 SAT is a trademark registered and owned by the College Board, which is not affi liated with, and does not endorse, this product [site].